 The Cushitic languages are a branch of the Afro-Asiatic language family spoken primarily in the Horn of Africa (Somalia, Eritrea, Djibouti, and Ethiopia), as well as the Nile Valley (Sudan and Egypt), and parts of the African Great Lakes region (Tanzania and Kenya).
 The branch is named after the Biblical character Cush, who is identified as an ancestor of the speakers of these specific languages as early as 947 CE (in Al-Masudi‘s Arabic history Meadows of Gold).
 The most populous Cushitic language is Oromo (including all its variations) with about 35 million speakers, followed by Somali with about 18 million speakers, and Sidamo with about 3 million speakers.
 Other Cushitic languages with more than one million speakers are Afar (1.5 million) and Beja (1.2 million).
 Somali, one of the official languages of Somalia, is the only Cushitic language accorded official status in any country.
 Along with Afar, it is also one of the recognized national languages of Djibouti.
 Additionally, the languages spoken in the ancient Kerma Culture in present-day southern Egypt and northern Sudan and in the Savanna Pastoral Neolithic culture in the Great Lakes area are believed to have belonged to the Cushitic branch of the Afro-Asiatic family. —Wikipedia

-At the risk of belabouring the point, but valuable nonetheless, are further images of the kingdom of Cush and its relationship to Egypt and Punt.
-Note should be made that some images offer the land of Cush extension into Lower Egypt and still others not only into south-western Egypt but also as far as north-east Libya.
+Further images of the kingdom of Cush clarify its relationship to Egypt and Punt.
+Note that some images offer the land of Cush extension into Lower Egypt while still others not only into south-western Egypt but also as far as north-east Libya.

 Born in north Africa, Nimrod emigrates to Babylon and takes over Erech, Calneh, and Akkad before invading Asshur.
 He then finds Reheboth-Ir, Calah and Resen, and Nineveh.
 Some of his descendants go east (Hindu Kush), some south into Arabia (Havilah and Seba) and some return to north Africa (Getuli, Sabtah, Cush and Dedan).